Cuban Black Bean + Mango Bowl

 Here is a look at what you’ll need, plus ingredient variations:

-• The beans: It all starts with dried black beans.
+- The beans: It all starts with dried black beans.
 Try to use the freshest dried beans available by making sure to purchase from a source that replenishes often.
-Old beans will not soften well and you may end with an unpleasant texture.
-If you don’t want to use dried beans, canned beans will work too as noted in the recipe card below.
+Old beans will not soften well, and you may end up with an unpleasant texture.
+If you don’t want to use dried beans, canned beans will work, too, as noted in the recipe card below.

-• Olives: I’m an olive lover so I really, REALLY loved the addition of the green olives.
+- Olives: I’m an olive lover, so I really, REALLY loved the addition of green olives.
 They lend a bit of extra flavor and texture.
-I used plain pitted olives, but you can use olives stuffed with pimentos (for a smoky flavor), garlic or jalapeno.
+I used plain pitted olives, but you can use olives stuffed with pimentos (for a smoky flavor), garlic, or jalapeno.
 And if you don’t care for olives, there are plenty of other flavors and textures to satisfy your palate.

-• Liquids: For the liquids, I used vegetable broth which was good, but water is ok too, or use a combo for the best of both worlds.
+- Liquids: For the liquids, I used vegetable broth, which was good, but water is ok too, or I used a combo for the best of both worlds.
 Adding a little vinegar once cooked adds a lovely overall brightness.

 How To Make Cuban Black Beans

-The following shows you the Instant Pot method.
-You can find the full printable recipe, along with stovetop and slow-cooker instructions, in the recipe card.
+The following shows the Instant Pot method.
+The recipe card contains the full printable recipe, along with stovetop and slow-cooker instructions.

-• Prep the produce: Prep the produce is the hardest part.
-If you really want to keep it simple, omit the olives and/or jalapeno.
+- Prep the produce: Prep the produce is the hardest part.
+If you really want to keep it simple, omit the olives and/or jalapenos.

-• Add remaining ingredients: Add all the remaining ingredients for the cuban black beans, except the vinegar, to the bowl of the Instant Pot and give a good stir.
-Position lid to lock, and turn the vent valve at the top to its SEALED position.
+- Add remaining ingredients: Add all the remaining ingredients for the Cuban black beans, except the vinegar, to the bowl of the Instant Pot and give a good stir.
+Position the lid to lock, and turn the vent valve at the top to its SEALED position.

-• Pressure Cook: Press the BEANS/CHILI button, and adjust the mode to NORMAL for soft, tender beans, or MORE for very soft, almost mushy beans.
-Alternately, press MANUAL, then HIGH PRESSURE and set timer for 30 minutes for soft beans, or 35 minutes for very soft beans.
-When timer goes off, let pressure release naturally for at least 25 minutes.
-Carefully turn vent valve to open, let remaining pressure release and remove lid.
+- Pressure Cook: Press the BEANS/CHILI button, and adjust the mode to NORMAL for soft, tender beans, or MORE for very soft, almost mushy beans.
+Alternately, press MANUAL, then HIGH PRESSURE, and set the timer for 30 minutes for soft beans or 35 minutes for very soft beans.
+When the timer goes off, let pressure release naturally for at least 25 minutes.
+Carefully turn the vent valve to open, let the remaining pressure release, and remove the lid.

-• Add vinegar: Add the 2 tablespoons of vinegar (this step will brighten the overall flavor and I highly recommend not skipping this step).
-Season with salt & pepper to taste.
-Beans will thicken upon standing.
-Remove bay leaves before serving.
+- Add vinegar: Add 2 tablespoons of vinegar (this step will brighten the overall flavor, and I highly recommend not skipping this step).
+Season with salt and pepper to taste.
+The beans will thicken upon standing.
+Remove the bay leaves before serving.

 Tips For Cuban Black Bean + Mango Bowl

-• The mango is super delicious in this recipe, but feel free to change it up with Pico de Gallo or Fresh Corn Salsa.
+- The mango is super delicious, but feel free to change it up with Pico de Gallo or Fresh Corn Salsa.

-• The only possible thing that could make this bowl better is a little AVOCADO.
-If you have one, by all means use it!
+- The only thing that could make this bowl better is a little avocado.
+If you have one, by all means, use it!

 How To Store Leftovers

-Leftovers will stay fresh in the refrigerator for up to 4 – 5 days.
-To keep longer, store in the freezer in freezer safe containers or baggies for up to 2 – 3 months.
+Leftovers will stay fresh in the refrigerator for 4 – 5 days.
+To keep longer, store them in freezer-safe containers or baggies for up to 2 – 3 months.

 If you try this black bean recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.